 If you have a dental emergency, please call (262) 567-5600 to schedule an appointment.
 If you are a current patient and this is an after hours emergency, please call the number listed above and follow the prompts.
 If you are unable to get a hold of one of the doctors and feel this is a true emergency, please call your local emergency room.

 Dr. Natalie serve residents of Oconomowoc, Hartland, Delafield, Watertown, Dousman, and the surrounding Lake Country Area.

-Our Oconomowoc dentist, Dr. Natalie, have seen firsthand how restorative dental care can transform lives and instill better health.
+Our Oconomowoc dentist, Dr. Natalie has seen firsthand how restorative dental care can transform lives and instill better health.

 Call our Oconomowoc dental office today to schedule an appointment, consultation, or second-opinion.
 Visit our resources page to learn more.

 Do I Need Emergency Dental Care?

 If you have recently chipped a tooth, knocked out a tooth or dislodged a crown, our mission is to get you back to a place of optimal oral health quickly and effectively.
-If you have a toothache or dental pain, calling your dentist can make the difference in saving a damaged tooth and restoring your confidence.
+If you have a toothache or dental pain, calling Dr. Natalie can make the difference in saving a damaged tooth and restoring your confidence.
 If you are in pain or have a dental concern, do not hesitate to call your local dentist in Oconomowoc at (262) 567-5600 to schedule an appointment.

 When Not To Wait

 Some dental emergencies will need immediate dental care.
-If you have a significant dental injury such as a knocked out tooth, the time it takes to see the dentist can determine if that tooth will be able to be saved or not.
+If you have a significant dental injury such as a knocked out tooth, the time it takes to see Dr. Natalie can determine if that tooth will be able to be saved or not.
 Should you have a dental emergency and not be in reach of our office, we encourage our patients to contact their local emergency room.